aibaba-ai/aibaba-ai/docs/docs/integrations/providers/shaleprotocol.md

 With Shale Protocol, developers/researchers can create apps and explore the capabilities of open LLMs at no cost.

-This page covers how Shale-Serve API can be incorporated with LangChain.
+This page covers how Shale-Serve API can be incorporated with AI Agents Force.

 As of June 2023, the API supports Vicuna-13B by default.
 We are going to support more LLMs such as Falcon-40B in future releases.